Toy Example - Tabularized GiGL#

 os.environ["RESOURCE_CONFIG_PATH"] = RESOURCE_CONFIG_PATH.uri

 This step is already done for you.
-We provide instructions below for posterity, incase the mocked data input “graph_config.yaml” is updated.
+We provide instructions below for posterity, in case the mocked data input “graph_config.yaml” is updated.

 and MOCK_DATA_BQ_DATASET_NAME